ahmedkltn/JUMIA-web-scraping-script/README.md

-# JUMIA_web_scraping_script
+# JUMIA web scraping script :
-Web scraping for tunisian jumia website
+this script was made with BeautifulSoup.